Cyber-Mint/wg-vpn/docs/prod_deploy.md

     "ping": "pong"
 }
  ```
-NOw, that we know we can reach out production server with `ansible-playbook` correctly, we can go ahead and run the playbook for the first time.
+Now, that we know we can reach our production server with `ansible-playbook` correctly, we can go ahead and run the playbook for the first time.

 ```bash
 ANSIBLE_NOCOWS=1 ansible-playbook deploy.yml -i inventory/prod -u root --private-key ~/.ssh/id_rsa